-Dr Wing Chung Tsoi is a Senior Research Officer.
+Dr Wing Chung Tsoi is a Lecturer.
 His research interests are mainly focus on solution-process photovoltaic/solar cells, including organic solar cells, perovskite solar cells...He is particularly interested in understanding the structure-property-performance relationship of the photovoltaic/solar cells, in order to understand the fundamentals and to improve the performance, particularly the stability of the photovoltaic/solar cells.
 His expertise is on developing/applying advanced (nano-) characterization methods to probe the structures/morphology of the photovoltaic thin films, and correlate it to the properties and performances.
-His particularly expertise is on advanced Raman spectroscopy and functional atomic force microscopy (AFM).
+His particularly expertise is on advanced Raman spectroscopy and functional atomic force microscopy (AFM) as well as photovoltaic cells for indoor, power generation window and aerospace applications.

 Dr Wing Chung Tsoi obtained his higher diploma in Applied Physics from The Hong Kong Polytechnic University.
 He then obtained BSc in Physics with Lasers and Photonics from The University of Hull.
 He obtained his PhD in Physics (Title of Thesis: Polymerisable Liquid Crystals for Organic Photovoltaics) under supervision of Prof. Mary O'Neill at The University of Hull in 2006.